eVocaTiv/ZentorsUI/README.md

 ## Some of the features of the login.
 ### Alerts
 Informative alerts at the bottom of the form for failed login & register attempts.
-In the actual UI, colors will wary depending upon the severity of the alert.
+In the actual UI, colors will vary depending upon the severity of the alert.
-A very common fallback pattern is to include 'Forgot Password?' in the alert.
+A very common fallback pattern is to include 'Forgot Password?' call to action in the alert.
 <p align="center"><img src="screenshots/Zentors Login Error.JPG" /></p>

 ### An simplistic register portal